top of page

 I grew up as a lower-middle-class Navy brat in Virginia Beach, Virginia.
 I was lucky enough to be able to get a Bundy clarinet and start playing in the summer of my 5th-grade year.
 My father had given me a cassette tape of the New York Philharmonic playing Dvorak's Symphony No. 9 and the famous Robert Marcellus recording of the Mozart Concerto—I wore that out.
 I was also lucky enough to meet and hear Al Ascercion that summer, a clarinetist from the Philippines who joined the US Navy and had made a name for himself in the area as a soloist and conductor.

-Being in a school band in Virginia Beach in the mid-1980s was a blessing we may not have fully understood at the time.
+Being in a school band in Virginia Beach in the mid-1980s was a blessing that participants may not have fully understood at the time.
 The marching bands were very competitive and active.
 The wind ensembles competed at grade 6 levels (think Festive OvertureCandide, Capriccio Espagnol, and works by Chance, Reed, and Hindemith).
 Many of the 1st or 2nd chairs in the All-State Band were from Virginia Beach.
 Scott Andrews, principal clarinet of the St. Louis Symphony, and I studied with the same clarinet instructor, Edward Knakal.

 I won my school's "John Philip Sousa Award" during my senior year and was invited to play a solo with my high school band.
 Inspired by Al Ascercion's recordings, I performed Verdi's Rigoletto.